xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 ## Sub clients

 There is a concept of sub clients.
 It is used to create a client for a specific sub-url.
-For example, suppose all called methods in test have some base path: `/{somehting}/path/to/resource`.
+For example, suppose all called methods in a test have some base path: `/{something}/path/to/resource`.
 Instead of putting it into each request:

 ```java